Kyle Hendricks

-Kyle Christian Hendricks (born December 7, 1989), nicknamed "The Professor", is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
-He made his MLB debut in 2014, and led MLB in earned run average for the 2016 season.
+Kyle Christian Hendricks (born December 7, 1989) is an American former professional baseball pitcher who played 12 seasons in Major League Baseball (MLB) for the Chicago Cubs and Los Angeles Angels.
+He made his MLB debut in 2014 with the Cubs and led MLB in earned run average (ERA) in 2016, winning the World Series that same year.

 Amateur career

 Hendricks attended Capistrano Valley High School in Mission Viejo, California.
-He was drafted by the Los Angeles Angels in the 39th round of the 2008 MLB draft, but did not sign and instead chose to attend Dartmouth College.
+He was drafted by the Los Angeles Angels in the 39th round of the 2008 MLB draft, but did not sign and instead chose to attend Dartmouth College, where he was a member of the Beta Alpha Omega fraternity.

 He played college baseball for the Dartmouth Big Green under head coach Bob Whalen.
 In his junior year, Hendricks pitched to a 6–3 win–loss record and a 2.47 earned run average with 70 strikeouts in 62 innings pitched.
 In 2010, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Professional career

-Minor leagues
+Texas Rangers

-The Texas Rangers selected Hendricks in the eighth round of the 2011 MLB draft.
-He signed with the Rangers, and began his professional career with the Spokane Indians of the Class A-Short Season Northwest League.
+The Texas Rangers drafted Hendricks in the eighth round, with the 264th overall selection, of the 2011 Major League Baseball draft.
+He signed with the Rangers, and began his professional career with the Spokane Indians of the Low–A Northwest League.

 Chicago Cubs

-The Cubs acquired Hendricks with Christian Villanueva in exchange for Ryan Dempster at the 2012 trade deadline.
-Hendricks began the 2013 season with the Tennessee Smokies of the Class AA Southern League, and the Cubs promoted him to the Iowa Cubs of the Class AAA Pacific Coast League (PCL) during the season.
+The Cubs acquired Hendricks alongside Christian Villanueva in exchange for Ryan Dempster at the 2012 trade deadline.
+Hendricks began the 2013 season with the Tennessee Smokies of the Double–A Southern League, and the Cubs promoted him to the Iowa Cubs of the Triple–A Pacific Coast League (PCL) during the season.
 The Cubs named Hendricks their minor league pitcher of the year for 2013.

 Hendricks began the 2014 season with Iowa.
 He was named the PCL's Pitcher of the Week for May 12–18.

-2014
+2014: Rookie season

-After the trade of Jeff Samardzija and Jason Hammel to the Oakland Athletics on July 4, 2014, Hendricks made his Major League Baseball debut with the Chicago Cubs on July 10, 2014 against the Cincinnati Reds at Great American Ballpark.
-He earned his first win in front of a home crowd against the San Diego Padres on July 22, 2014.
+After the trade of Jeff Samardzija and Jason Hammel to the Oakland Athletics on July 4, 2014, Hendricks made his Major League Baseball debut with the Chicago Cubs on July 10, against the Cincinnati Reds at Great American Ballpark.
+He earned his first win in front of a home crowd against the San Diego Padres on July 22.
 Hendricks was named the National League Rookie of the Month of August.
 Hendricks finished his rookie season with a 7–2 win–loss record and a 2.46 ERA.
 Hendricks tied for seventh place with Travis d'Arnaud and Jeurys Familia in the NL Rookie of the Year Award voting.